7mada123/isolate_generator/README.md

 > Whenever you call `genratedClass.init()` method in the main isolate or any other isolate If there is an already running isolate instance for `genratedClass`, it will be used instead of spawning a new isolate.

-in case of communication between different classes that share the same isolate `sharedIsolate` you can pass the instance through the constructor and annotate the class instance with `FromIsolate`
+in case of communication between different classes that share the same isolate `sharedIsolate` you can pass the instance through the constructor and annotate the class filed with `FromIsolate`
 ```dart
 @GenerateIsolate(sharedIsolate: SharedIsolate(2, 2, "my_shared_isolate"))
 class MySecoundClass {